matthias-reis/carda-gatsby/content/wordpress/articles/2020-07---fly-pan-am.md

 **Anne:** Under other circumstances, you'd be on tour right now.
 How are you spending your time instead of that?
 Are you working on new pieces?

-**Roger:** We are working on a record of our score for Animals of Distinction's dance piece, Frontera [<sup>1</sup>](#1).
+**Roger:** We are working on a record of our score for Animals of Distinction's dance piece, Frontera[^1].
 We were already planning on doing this once we came back from our European tour, so this just means we have more time to work on it.
 I've personally been busy working on a solo project focused on guitar, or more like post-guitar.
 You could say this is kind of a continuation of the stuff I started exploring with our last LP, "C'est ça".
 It's basically sampled and hyper-processed guitar, kind of like if Christian Zanési had made a record with Robin Guthrie.

 **JS:** Apart from working on the FPA record, I've also been trying to work on a new record for Avec le soleil sortant de sa bouche and my next solo record.
 But because my six-year-old son is with me (and my partner who is now working from home), working on music has been difficult.
 That said, it's been great to have all this time with my son, a thing that doesn't happen that much usually.